DZEC-DTV: Analog-to-digital conversion

 From September 7, 2017, in time for its 8th year since INC's Executive Minister Eduardo Manalo entered office, INCTV was granted a "special authority" from the National Telecommunications Commission to move its analog feed from UHF Channel 49 to UHF Channel 48 to allow the former channel to simulcast digitally in full-time, which began two days earlier (September 5).
-The shift was arranged for the station until its management announced its intention to permanently shut down analog broadcasts and go digital-only.
+The shift was arranged for the station until the management announced its intentions to permanently shut down analog broadcasts and go digital-only.

 As of October 1, 2018, Net 25 closed its analog TV signal, until April 7, 2022, when it resumed on-air.

 As of October 2021, NET 25 has started its Digital Terrestrial TV (DTT) broadcasts in selected areas of Metro Manila on UHF channel 28 (557.143 MHz).
-On January 29, 2022, NET 25's Digital Terrestrial TV transmitter power suddenly increased from 500 watts to 5kW.
-On April 27, 2022, it further received a signal increase to 10kW transmitter power.
+On January 29, 2022, NET 25's Digital Terrestrial TV transmitter power suddenly increased from 500 watts to 5 kW.
+On April 27, 2022, it further received a signal increase to 10 kW transmitter power.